SAS PROC NLIN SPH 5421 notes.026

 PROBLEM 28b:

-Use nlmin to find parameter estimates for the data and model
+Use nlmin in R to find parameter estimates for the data and model

 specified in Problem 28.